sharat87/httpbun/README.md

 A project by [Shri](https://sharats.me).

+:warning: If you are using this from your CI, please don't.
+Run a local version using the above Docker command, within your CI system, and use that "locally".

 ## Building

 There's a `Taskfile.dist.yml` included in the project, which is a [Taskfile](https://taskfile.dev).
 Once you have `task` installed, running `task run` will start a local server from source.
 There's also: